 - It would not oppose the Democratic Party, but rather, serve as a kind of unofficial educational arm of the party.

-- It would hold positions well to the left of the usual Democratic policies, but would not present its them in opposition to Democratic norms.
+- It would hold positions well to the left of the usual Democratic policies, but would not present them in opposition to Democratic norms.
 Rather, it's framing would be: "Here are the ideal policies for our best ultimate future.
 Democratic policies are a good first step toward them that we can take right now.
 Republican policies are steps in the opposite, wrong direction."

 - Its official recommendation to its members would be to always vote and work for Democratic candidates whenever one is in a race, but wherever there's a race with no viable Democratic candidate, it would recruit candidates to run against the Republican incumbents.